 Disease outbreaks can occur as a result of intensive farming in cages.
 Infectious diseases are mainly due to waste accumulation, crowding, handling, variations in water quality parameters and bio-fouling.
 Cage abrasion can cause fin and skin damage to farmed fish.
 Occurrence of infections/ diseases can be minimized by selecting a good site, optimal stocking density and careful handling of fish stock.
 Fish farmers should maintain a record of weather, water quality parameters, feeding rate, length and weight of fish sampled, fish behavioral changes, net cage exchange details, etc. These records provide useful information for analysis of health status.
 The important aspects that should be followed for disease control in cage culture systems are as follows:

-Cage-cultured fish should be checked and critically observed for their feeding and health status by periodic sampling at fortnight intervals.
+Cage-cultured fish should be checked and critically observed for their feeding and health status by periodic sampling at fortnight intervals;

-Also, daily observations during feeding are essential for understanding the feeding behaviour, which is an excellent indicator of the health status of the fish.
+Also, daily observations during feeding are essential for understanding the feeding behaviour, which is an excellent indicator of the health status of the fish;

 The major diseases associated with the grow-out cage culture of pompano are: Vibriosis caused by selected species of Vibrio bacteria, and parasitic infestations caused by ecto-parasites.
 Fish affected by Vibriosis exhibits the symptoms of moving on the water surface, and the eyes and the fins become reddish in colour.
 Fishes, when infected, do not accept feed and virtually stop feeding.
-Vibriosis in fish is controlled by the use of prescribed medicated feeds and probiotics.
+Vibriosis in fish is controlled by the use of prescribed medicated feeds and probiotics;

 In parasitic infestation, visible minor ulceration appears on the entire body and, importantly in the gills.
 Isopods cause coin-shaped wounds, mostly in the dorsal side.
-Also, parasitic attachment can be noticed on the body surface, ultimately killing the fish.
+Also, parasitic attachment can be noticed on the body surface, ultimately killing the fish; and